Learning to Tithe the Hard Way: What God Taught Me

 Both times, everything in my life fell apart.

-That’s when I finally, truly understood what He was telling me to do.
+That’s when I finally, truly understood what He was calling me to, not just giving but to obedience.

 I give in many different ways, to many different people and places.
 I’ve given directly to people in need, to missionaries, to causes, to organizations, and to trustworthy Christian ministries.
 I even gave my tithe once to help someone buy new windows.